asl-workshop/asl22/index.md

   - alternative semantics and computation models based on the notion  of resource,
   - application of separation and resource logics to different  fields, such as sociology and biology.

 We consider **short papers up to 8 pages** and **regular papers between 9 and 15 pages** (LNCS style, references excluded).
 The selection of the papers will be done by a peer-review process involving a program committee of renowned researchers.
 In order to encourage submission of high quality papers that report on ongoing research, we will not publish formal proceedings.
-Revised versions ofthe papers presented at ASL can thus be subsequently submitted elsewhere.
+Revised versions of the papers presented at ASL can thus be subsequently submitted elsewhere.

 The submission is done on [Easychair](https://easychair.org/conferences/?conf=asl2022).

 ### Important Dates